guevarez30/graphql/README.md

 # graphql
-This is just an example of how a graphql server could be implemented with user authentication and resolver authentication. **PASSWORDS** are not encrypted to keep things easy.
+This is just an example of how a graphql server could be implemented with user authentication and resolver authentication.

 ## Getting Started
 1. clone down repository